pushpender369369369-rgb/test-repo/README.md

 # test-repo
-this is netflix landing page in html and css
+this is 2048 game in html, css and javascript